directus-labs/guest-authoring/angular-with-directus/how to integrate directus with Angular.md

 ## Creating Pages with Directus

 ### Configure Directus
-In your Directus project, create a new collection named `pages` - make the Priary ID Field a "Manually Entered String" called `slug`, which will correlate with the URL for the page.
-For example, `privacy` will later correlate to the page `localhost:4200/privacy`.
+In your Directus project, create a new collection named `pages` - make the Primary ID Field a "Manually Entered String" called `slug`, which will correlate with the URL for the page.
+For example, `about` will later correlate to the page `localhost:4200/about`.

 Create a text input field called `title` and a text area input field called `content`.
 In the Access Control settings, give the Public role read access to the new collection.